JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7985 days**.

-And here is a just a random fact -  **The average American eats 35,000 cookies in his/her lifetime**.
+And here is a just a random fact -  **About two hundred years before the birth of Christ, the Druids used mistletoe to celebrate that winter was approaching**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)